Intellectual Freedom Center

 McCarthyism spurred NCTE to take a more active stance against censorship and in 1953, NCTE’s Committee on Censorship of Teaching Materials published Censorship and Controversy, condemning McCarthy’s tactics and championing freedom of thought.
 In 1962 NCTE published its seminal intellectual freedom guideline: The Students’ Right to Read leading up to today’s active Anti-Censorship program which works with 60-100 educators and school districts a year on challenges to texts used in classrooms.

 Take part in Banned Books Week, September 23-29, 2018.

-This year’s celebration of the freedom to read will celebrate Young Adult books!
+This year’s celebration of the freedom to read reminds us that banning books silences stories.